 Pool Filters

-Your pool filter is what removes debris and keeps your pool clear and safe to swim in.
+Your pool filter is what removes debris and keeps your pool clean, clear and safe to swim in.
 By having a filter that is properly sized for your pool, you will have a much easier time maintaining the quality of your water.
 It is very important that your pool filter is maintained regularly, which differs depending on which type of filter your pool system has.

 If you are not sure what kind of filter you have, or your filter requires service, please contact us.